koenrane/KR-new-site/content/do-a-cost-benefit-analysis-of-your-technology-usage.md

 Why did I choose these rules?
 I won’t get unhealthily sucked into any of these activities.
 They all make me stronger.
 They let me do my work.

 The world was not going to end because I stopped reading the news for a month—I understand there’s a war still going on in Ukraine, but that’s about all I know, and I’m not worse off for it.
 I resolved that if I wanted to build models of that part of the world, I’d do that on purpose.
-I won’t doomscroll through hyper-optimized interfaces designed to scam me out of my attention and make me anxious.
+I won’t doom-scroll through hyper-optimized interfaces designed to scam me out of my attention and make me anxious.
 I said to myself, my life is worth more to me than that.

 ## Anticipated questions